 The Legion of Mary has as a high ideal the sanctification of its members.
-Through the carrying out of a substantial work of mercy and attendance at the weekly meeting, members strive to grow in holiness.
-Our founder Frank Duff wrote a booklet called Can We Be Saints? when he was just 26 years old.
+Through the carrying out of a regular work of mercy and attendance at the weekly meeting, members strive to grow in holiness.
+The founder of the Legion of Mary, Servant of God Frank Duff wrote a booklet called pdf Can We Be Saints?
+(235 KB) when he was just 26 years old.
 As well he wrote most of the Legion Handbook which is one of the great spiritual classics of the 20th Century.

 The Role and Spirit of the Legion